 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Ricoh WG-6 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the HX99 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the WG-6 does not offer wifi capability.
+In contrast, the WG-6 does not provide wifi capability.

 Both the WG-6 and the HX99 are recent models that are part of the current product line-up.
 The WG-6 replaced the earlier Ricoh WG-5, while the HX99 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.